austinsisson/Blocipedia/README.md

 Blocipedia
 -----
-A web app that allowes users to create public or private markdown-based wikis
+A web app that allows users to create public or private markdown-based wikis

 Free users can:
 - Create as many public wikis as they wish.
 All public wikis are viewable by all users!